Chauvet-DJ/INTIMSPOT160ILS_V2/README.md

 # INTIMSPOT160ILS_V2

-### This firmware is for the Version 2 of the Intimidator Spot 160 ILS.
-If you have a Version 1 of this product, please contact Customer Service for further instructions on how to update your unit.
+### This firmware is for Version 2 of the Intimidator Spot 160 ILS.
+If you have Version 1 of this product, please contact Customer Service for further instructions on how to update your unit.

 ## Firmware Update Instructions
 1. Download the zip file onto your computer and extract the folder.